-a. the total number of residential rental units in the building (including the number of bedrooms and the size in square feet of each residential rental unit); b. the percentage of residential rental units in the building that are low-income units; c. the rent charged on each residential rental unit in the building (including any utility allowances); d. the number of occupants in each low-income unit, but only if rent is determined by the number of occupants in each unit under Section 42(g)(2); e. the low-income unit vacancies in the building and information that shows when, and to whom, the next available units were rented; f. the annual income certification of each low-income tenant per unit (for an exception to this requirement), see Section 42(g)(8)(B)); g. documentation to support each low-income tenant's income certification (other than as covered by the special rule for a 100 percent low-income building) as determined under Section 8 or by a public housing authority; the eligible basis and qualified basis of the building at the end of the first year of the credit period; and i. the character and use of the nonresidential portion of the building included in the building's eligible basis under Section 42(d).
+а. the size in square feet of each residential rental unit); b. the percentage of residential rental units in the building that are low-income units; c. the rent charged on each residential rental unit in the building (including any utility allowances); d. the number of occupants in each low-income unit, but only if rent is determined by the number of occupants in each unit under Section 42(g)(2); e. the low-income unit vacancies in the building and information that shows when, and to whom, the next available units were rented; f. the annual income certification of each low-income tenant per unit (for an exception to this requirement), see Section $42(g)(8)(B)$; g. documentation to support each low-income tenant's income certification (other than as covered by the special rule for a 100 percent low-income building) as determined under Section 8 or by a public housing authority; h. the eligible basis and qualified basis of the building at the end of the first year of the credit period; and i. the character and use of the nonresidential portion of the building included in the building's eligible basis under Section 42(d).